 International cooperation, including with human rights mechanisms – UK Government assessment

-- Funding for the Chair of the Commonwealth Forum of National Human Rights Institutions (NHRIs) has supported capacity-building work for Commonwealth NHRIs, including on sexual orientation and gender identity rights.
+- UK Government funding for the chair of the Commonwealth Forum of National Human Rights Institutions (NHRIs) supported capacity-building work for Commonwealth NHRIs, including on sexual orientation and gender identity rights.

-- The UK Government has not established a national mechanism to monitor implementation of recommendations and coordinate reporting to the UN human rights mechanisms, despite multiple recommendations that it do so.
-This impedes scrutiny, and limits the Government’s ability to effectively implement UN human rights provisions and recommendations in accordance with its human rights obligations.
+- The UK Government has stated that it has no intention to establish a national mechanism to monitor implementation of recommendations (known as a NMIRF) and coordinate reporting to the UN human rights mechanisms, despite multiple recommendations that it do so.
+This makes scrutiny more difficult, and limits the UK Government’s ability to implement UN human rights obligations and recommendations in a coherent way.

 - The UK Government did not accept recommendations from the 2017 UPR to consider ratifying the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the International Convention for the Protection of All Persons from Enforced Disappearance.